AlibabaCloudDocs/ecs/intl.en-US/Images/FAQ/Image FAQ.md

 ## Can a subscription image be converted into a pay-as-you-go image?

-Subscription images cannot be converted into pay-as-you-go images.
+No, subscription images cannot be converted into pay-as-you-go images.
 This conversion feature is under development for release in the future.
 Stay updated on the official Alibaba Cloud website.

 ## Can I replace a subscription image with an image of another type or vice versa?
 How is the fee calculated?